malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * items from the set of past observed states, and
 * a random sample from a model of the state space (to generate previously unobserved states).

 Where a stochastic model is available, the sampling should be taken from that distribution, in order to increase the likelihood of picking goals with higher expected value.
-Some mechanism will be required in order to record a represenattion of past states while avoiding storing every single individual state ever observed.
+Some mechanism will be required in order to record a representation of past states while avoiding storing every single individual state ever observed.
 And some sort of model of all possible states will be needed too.

 ## Goal Benefit Modelling
 Goals are measured in terms of the benefit to the controller. eg: